Unique identifier for businesses shipping to Australia, helps with customs clearance.

 De Minimis

 Value threshold below which no duties or taxes are collected.
+Each country sets its own — see the duties and taxes guide for how thresholds interact with VAT and brokerage.

 Declared Value